-#1 The appearance of the tongue indicates a person’s health
+#1 The tongue’s appearance indicates a person’s health

-Whenever we go to a doctor, they usually tell us to stick it out for some examination.
+Every time we see a doctor, they instruct us to stick out our tongue for some examination.
 A nice, pink-colored tongue usually indicates good general health.
 On the other hand, a yellow one is a sign of fever or stomach problems.
 And a white one (oral thrush) indicates fungal infections, sometimes in the form of yeast overgrowth known as candida.

-#2 It’s the strongest, most flexible muscle in the body
+#2 It’s the body’s strongest and most flexible muscle

 This organ can function without skeleton support.
-Since it is highly flexible, the tongue can easily manipulate food within the mouth.
+The tongue can easily manipulate food in the mouth because of its flexibility.
 It also serves as an effective cleanser after we consume our food.
-Therefore, it helps us eliminate food particles and ward off oral diseases.
+As a result, it aids in the removal of food particles and the prevention of oral disorders.

-Tongue piercings are risky because a wide array of bacteria lingers in the mouth.
-In addition, metal piercings can potentially damage the teeth through cracking or deteriorating the enamel.
-This may also affect a person’s sense of taste, damage the gums, and cause excessive salivation.
+Tongue piercings are risky because a variety of bacteria linger in the mouth.
+Furthermore, metal piercings have the potential to harm the teeth by cracking or deteriorating the enamel.
+This can also impair a person’s sense of taste, cause gum damage, and cause excessive salivation.

-#4 In Tibet, sticking one’s tongue out is a polite mannerism
+#4 In Tibet, sticking one’s tongue out is a polite gesture.

 The tongue has very tiny bumps known as papillae.
 These bumps can trap bacteria and cause halitosis.
-Over 50 percent of bacteria found in the mouth linger on the tongue.
-Hence, cleaning it is as essential as brushing the teeth twice per day, flossing, and rinsing with mouthwash.
+Over 50% of bacteria found in the mouth linger on the tongue.
+Hence, cleaning it is as essential as brushing the teeth twice daily, flossing, and rinsing with mouthwash.

 #6 Tongues are unique, like a fingerprint

-Besides the various shapes, they have a varied number of taste buds too.
-As a result, each tongue imprint is diverse.
+Aside from the various shapes, they also have a variety of taste buds.
+As a result, every tongue imprint is unique.

 #7 The drier it is, the harder it is to taste

 Our taste buds react to chemicals that can dissolve in water.
-That said, it makes sense why it’s easier for us to taste salty foods when we have a moist mouth.
-After all, salts easily dissolve in water, and thus, in our saliva.
+Therefore, the ease with which we can taste salty meals while our mouths are moist is understandable.
+After all, salts quickly dissolve in water and, thus, in our saliva.

-#9 It’s a body part that never stops working and moving
+#9 It is a body part that is constantly active and working

-#10 The “cat got your tongue” phrase has truth to it
+#10 The phrase “cat got your tongue” is true

 This maxim has its roots in age-old Assyria and is over 2500 years old.
-Defeated soldiers and criminals had their tongues cut as a punishment and fed to the King’s cats.
+Then, criminals and defeated soldiers had their tongues cut off as punishment and fed to the King’s cats.

 #11 It has eight inseparable, striated muscles